ivanalberico2/ivanalberico2/_news/announcement_1.md

 ---
 layout: post
-date: 2019-8-18
+date: 2017-9-18
 inline: true
 ---

-End of my Double Degree program in Shanghai, China.
+Beginning of my Bachelor's studies in Automation Engineering at University of Bologna